 Could they have had pressure from the County?
 The documentary claims insurance companies were refusing to cover damages from the lawsuit.
 However, a review of the case files shows only a motion filed by State Farm Insurance relating to Kocourek.
 Homeowners’ insurance generally includes a personal liability clause, so they filed a motion indicating they would not be covering this lawsuit.
 Kocourek was being sued in his role as sheriff; he was not personally liable.
 No such document exists from Manitowoc County's insurer, as required if their insurance intended not to pay.
 In fact, Manitowoc’s insurance did pay the for lawsuit when it was settled.

 Reviewing the information related to Avery's lawsuit, it is very hard to find reason for anyone currently working for Manitowoc County to take the extreme risk of framing Avery.
-At least six other agencies, including the FBI, Department of Justice, and State Crime Lab, were involved in either the search or the investigation.
+At least five other agencies, including the FBI, Department of Justice, and Calumet County, were involved in either the search or the investigation.
 The likelihood of getting caught, with that many agencies participating in such a high-profile case, would be high.
 The benefit to anyone personally working the Halbach case would be nonexistent.
 We cannot definitively prove Lenk and Colborn would not have been willing to take that risk, but it certainly seems most people would not.